 The DFH\$MOLS program must establish a dictionary record for each APPLID before it can correctly analyze any associated monitoring performance class records.
-(See Chapter 11, "Monitoring dictionary utility program (DFHMNDUP)," on page 127 and Monitoring dictionary record.)
+(See Chapter 11, "Monitoring dictionary utility program (DFHMNDUP)," on page 119 and Monitoring dictionary record.)

-110: NO DICTIONARY ESTABLISHED FOR NEW APPLID xxxxxxxx; REPORT IS TERMINATED
+110: NO DICTIONARY ESTABLISHED FOR NEW APPLID xxxxxxx; REPORT IS TERMINATED Explanation